1. Home

 Aboriginal Carbon Foundation

 The Aboriginal Carbon Foundation (AbCF) supports carbon farming projects to practice traditional knowledge and land management that also help Indigenous communities to generate an income.
-It aims to build holistic wealth for Traditional Owners and non-Aboriginal carbon farmers, through the ethical trade of carbon credits, by connecting communities which supply carbon credits with organisations seeking to offset their carbon pollution.
+It aims to build holistic wealth for Traditional Custodians and non-Aboriginal carbon farmers, through the ethical trade of carbon credits, by connecting communities that supply carbon credits with organisations seeking to offset their carbon pollution.

 You can join their webinar ‘Practical Reconciliation through Climate Action with AbCF’ on Tuesday 27th May at 1.15pm by registering online.